robertajegbo/vulner-assessment-report/README.md

 # vulner-assessment-report
-Used Greenbone OpenVAS to scan for vulnerabilities on various local hosts and then analyzed the results.
+The task was to use Greenbone OpenVAS to scan for vulnerabilities on various local hosts and then analyze the results in a report.